Amar Gegić

-Amar Gegić (born February 14, 1998) is a Bosnian professional basketball player for SC Derby of the Montenegrin League (Prva A Liga) and the ABA League.
+Amar Gegić (born February 14, 1998) is a Bosnian professional basketball player for Spartak Subotica of the Serbian SuperLeague, the ABA League, and the FIBA Champions League.
 He also represents the Bosnia and Herzegovina national team.

 Professional career

 Gegić started his career with Spars Sarajevo, but Bayern Munich signed him when he was just 18 years old.

 After two seasons with Bayern Munich, he joined Partizan in early August 2018, signing a three-year deal.
 During his time with the Partizan, he won the Radivoj Korać Cup in 2019.
 After one season, he parted ways with the club.

 On August 10, 2019, Gegić signed with Sloboda Tuzla.
 In 2020, he returned to Spars Sarajevo, the club where he began his professional career.
 On June 6, 2021, Gegić signed with Cibona.

+Personal life

+His surname is derived from Albanian ethnic subgroup of Ghegs.